Fairfax prosecution reforms that benefit criminal defendants

 Using prosecutorial discretion to amend felony charges to misdemeanor counts, to avoid stacking multiple charges against Virginia criminal defendants, to advocate for alternative sentencing, and to avoid seeking excessive active probation periods.

-For Fairfax prosecutions, the county attorney says he has “increased the felony larceny threshold to $1,500” from the $1000 statutory threshold.
-Also, the county prosecutors “are directed to use felony charges only when necessary to guaranteeing public safety and accountability.”
-Does the foregoing only apply only to plea negotiations, or also when the defendant pleads innocent and proceeds to trial?
+For Fairfax prosecutions, the county attorney says he has “increased the felony larceny threshold to $1,500” from the statutory $1,000 threshold.
+Also, the county prosecutors “are directed to use felony charges only when necessary to guarantee public safety and accountability.”
+Does the foregoing only apply to plea negotiations, or also when the defendant pleads innocent and proceeds to trial?
 The county commonwealth’s attorney also says: “Prosecutors are prohibited from charge-stacking solely to increase the VA sentencing guidelines’ punishment range.”
-The chief county prosecutor also says that “If Virginia Sentencing Commission’s Non-violent Risk Assessment tool recommends the defendant for alternative punishment, our prosecutors are directed to advocate for alternative punishment not involving incarceration.”
-He also says: “We no longer seek excessive active probation periods.”
-His foregoing link does not define “excessive”.
+The chief county prosecutor also says that “If the Virginia Sentencing Commission’s Non-violent Risk Assessment tool recommends the defendant for alternative punishment, our prosecutors are directed to advocate for alternative punishment not involving incarceration.”
+He also says, “We no longer seek excessive active probation periods.”
+His link above does not define “excessive”.

 Reporting discriminatory police actions, not assisting with deportation, and providing early discovery

 For Fairfax prosecutions, the county commonwealth’s attorney also says that his office reports discriminatory law enforcement actions to police internal affairs, does not assist immigration authorities with deportation matters, and provides discovery materials early.
-All of these and the above criminal defense-friendly reforms are important and should be adopted in the rest of Virginia to the extent that they have not been so adopted yet.
+All of these and the above criminal defense-friendly reforms are important and should be adopted throughout the rest of Virginia to the extent they have not yet been adopted.